rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 {{% pin_it_image "conditional rendering react" "img/posts/conditional-rendering-react/banner.jpg" "is-src-set" %}}

 Conditional rendering in React is no witchcraft.
 In JSX - the syntax extension used for React - you can use pure JavaScript.
-In JavaScript you should be familiar with if-else or switch case statements.
-You can use it in JSX as well, since JSX only mixes HTML and JavaScript.
+In JavaScript you should be familiar with if-else or switch case statements, [because they are the one of the fundamental pillars for learning React](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/).
+You can use these in JSX as well, since JSX only mixes HTML and JavaScript.

 But what is conditional rendering in React?
 In a conditional render a component decides based on one or several conditions which elements it will return.
 For instance, it can either return a list of items or a message that says "Sorry, the list is empty".
 When a component has conditional rendering, the instance of the rendered component can have different looks.